kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - Release day
 - Copy notes from Google Doc to HackMD in markdown
 - Final version of release notes committed for release
+- Release Notes must be merged into master prior to the release.
+If this is not done the release will include the latest draft.

 ### Week 13